RudranshKi/SRAM/README.md

-# Design and Development of 16-byte SRAM circuit using 180nm CMOS technology
+# Design and Development of 16-byte SRAM Circuit using 180nm CMOS Technology

 SRAM (Static Random Access Memory) is a type of RAM which stores data indefinitely as long as there is power unlike DRAM which loses data gradually even if they are powered.
 They store 1 bit of data and is faster than DRAM and hence used as cache memory in processors.